ApproxEng/approxeng.task/src/docs/simpleusage.rst

     # Run the task
     run(root_task='some_task')

 This code does two things.
-Firstly we define a task - in this case this is just a function which prints 'Task running' and sleeps for a second.
+Firstly we define a task - in this case this is just a function which prints *Task running* and sleeps for a second.
 Not terribly exciting!
 It is, however, a fully functional task.
-Note the @task decorator - this tells the framework that it's a task, and, just like the resources, it has a default name which is the same as the function.
+Note the :func:`~approxeng.task.task` decorator on ``some_task``, it appears above as ``@task`` - this tells the framework that it's a task, and, just like the resources, the registered task has a default name which is the same as the name of the function.

 Secondly, we run the task.
 The root task is the first task to run (tasks can switch to other tasks, we'll look at that next).
-Because there's no logic here to switch tasks or to exit, this will run forever and print 'Task running' every second.
+Because there's no logic here to switch tasks or to exit, this will run forever and print *Task running* every second.
 It also doesn't use any resource, so it's not a great example but you have to start somewhere.
 Let's fix that.

 .. code-block:: python